Sunday, December 8, 2019

 I know, some people can have a bit of resistance to the recitation of Sanskrit mantras, just like I did at the beginning.

 Well, that's not a problem at all.
-Chanting Sanskrit mantras is not a prerequisite to practice yoga.
+Chanting Sanskrit mantras is not a prerequisite to practicing yoga.
 You don't need to chant anything if you don't feel comfortable.

 Do it if it resonates with you.
 If it doesn't just skip it.